timofeysie/Vincent/README.md

 See the Getting Started section below for detailed installation instructions.

 ## Features to implement
-* hide the image onload, use a splash screen (preload) or a loading bar
-* stop user from loading a new image without guessing, or give one 'pass' option
-* title for browse artstis
+* title for browse artists
 * facebook like
 * share on social media/email link to painting
 * rounds with increasing difficulty